rubocode/frontier.nvim/doc/design/origin.md

 > making the best product, you’re screwed.
 > **Linus Torvalds**

-Let's just start with one colorscheme with the designesired features and functionality first and see how we can generalize it later.
+Let's just start with one colorscheme with the desired features and functionality first and see how we can generalize and optimize it later.
 A modular design approach will certainly help.